 (4) provide a system for advocacy and consumer protection; and

-(5) adopt innovative and cost-effective methods of care delivery and coordination, which may include the use of allied health professionals, telemedicine, patient educators, care coordinators, and community health workers.
+(5) adopt innovative and cost-effective methods of care delivery and coordination, which may include the use of allied health professionals, telehealth, patient educators, care coordinators, and community health workers.

 (d) An integrated health partnership may be formed by the following groups of providers of services and suppliers if they have established a mechanism for shared governance: